 • Reducing breakdowns

-A dirty air filter can reduce airflow, make the coil extremely cold and freeze it.
-As the coil defrosts, it can overwhelm the drain pan.
+A dirty air filter can restrict airflow, make the coil very cold and freeze it.
+As the coil defrosts, it can make the drain pan overflow.
 We suggest inspecting your air filter if you haven’t changed it lately and your air conditioner is leaking water indoors.

 If this doesn’t resolve the problem, your drain pan may be rusty or have a malfunctioning condensate pump.
-Replacing your pan or pump requires a professional, so contact us at 703-595-4157 for assistance.
+Getting a new pan or pump requires a professional, so contact us at 703-595-4157 for assistance.

-Your air conditioner uses coolant to move heat.
-If your air conditioner was put in before 2011, it probably has R-22 Freon.
+Your air conditioner relies on coolant to transfer heat.
+If your air conditioner was put in before 2011, it likely uses R-22 Freon.
 As time passes, chemicals in Freon can eat through metal and cause leaks.

 • Bubbling or hissing sounds by the air conditioner